anhowe/mesos-scalable-cluster/README.md

 Try the following workloads to test your new mesos cluster.
 Run these on Marathon using the examples above

-1. **Folding@Home** - [docker run –d rgardler/fah](https://hub.docker.com/r/rgardler/fah/) - Folding@Home is searching for a cure for Cancer, Alzheimers, Parkinsons and other such diseases.
+1. **Folding@Home** - [docker run rgardler/fah](https://hub.docker.com/r/rgardler/fah/) - Folding@Home is searching for a cure for Cancer, Alzheimers, Parkinsons and other such diseases.
 Donate some compute time to this fantastic effort.

 2. **Mount Azure Files volume within Docker Container** - [docker run --privileged anhowe/azure-file-workload STORAGEACCOUNTNAME STORAGEACCOUNTKEY SHARENAME](https://github.com/anhowe/azure-file-workload) - From each container mount your Azure storage by using Azure files